babak-g/babak-g.github.io/src/content/post/health-journey.md

 Growing up eating so much sugar and finishing everything on my plate ingrained interesting habits.
 These habits aren't bad, but they did cause me to feel not how I wanted to, so I sought for a change.
 I can't stress enough that listening to my body and making data-driven decisions [I know corp-speak cringe] to reach my goals were quintessential.

-But what was my goal?
+But what was my "health" goal?
 Someone asked me this at work one day and I felt angry.
 I said I wanted to be strong, and then immediately after they said if I wanted to look good, they could "put me on".
 This was the day where I decided I hated this health goal question.
 I learned from exchange that rather than chasing quantifiables, I wanted to chase being in the best state I could be in.

 I've tried so many diets to find the answer: Keto, Carnivore, Mediterranean, Intermittent fasting, etc. But I genuinely think tailoring myself to these 3 things: